Harding Mazzotti Arena: Other notable events

-The Grateful Dead played the first concert at the Glens Falls Civic Center on May 8, 1980.
+The Grateful Dead played the first concert at the Glens Falls Civic Center on August 31, 1979.
+The Dead played there a further three times - every year until 1982.

 On June 21, 1989, The Who kicked off their 25th Anniversary Tour at the Civic Center.
 It was the first time in seven years they were on tour.
 It also marked their first performance without drummer Kenney Jones, who replaced Keith Moon in 1979; he was replaced by Simon Phillips for that tour.

 Iron Maiden played here for the first time in 1982.

 19-year-old Mike Tyson defeated James Tillis, for his 20th straight professional career win, at the Civic Center on May 5, 1986.
 Tyson won via unanimous decision in the 10-round fight.
 Two months later, on July 26, 1986, Tyson fought and defeated Marvis Frazier in 30 seconds via KO for his 25th straight win in his professional career.

 On October 31, 1994, it became the site of the first of ten "Halloween costumes" by jam band Phish.
 That evening, in the middle of a three set concert, Phish performed The Beatles' White Album in its entirety.
 The show was recorded and later released as a live album, entitled Live Phish Volume 13.
 Phish returned to the Civic Center on October 23, 2013, playing "Back in the USSR" and "While My Guitar Gently Weeps" from the White Album.

 The Glens Falls Civic Center has been the host of the New York State Public High School Athletic Association Basketball Championships through 2014.
 The Federation tournament was previously held at the Glens Falls Civic Center up until 2011, when it was moved to the Times Union Center in Albany, New York.
 The Federation tournament has now returned to Glens Falls, but the NYSPHSAA tournament has moved to Binghamton.

 Another notable event at the Civic Center came on December 8, 2010, when it hosted a basketball game between BYU and Vermont billed as the "Hometown Classic".
 The game served as a homecoming for BYU star Jimmer Fredette, who had led Glens Falls High School to the New York state Class A championship game, held at this facility, in 2007.
 A beyond-capacity crowd of 6,300, which also included former BYU great and current Boston Celtics general manager Danny Ainge, saw Fredette's Cougars win 86–58.